ajmal017/Azimuth/README.md

 # Azimuth
-Azimuth is the trading system used by CardinalPoint Capital
+Azimuth is an analysis engine for the US Stock Exchange and Global Commidities markets.